arrow-kt/arrow-fx/arrow-docs/docs/fx/README.md

 # Arrow Fx.
 Typed FP for the masses

-Arrow Fx is a next-generation Typed FP Effects Library that makes tracked effectful programming first class in Kotlin, and is build on top of Kotlin's suspend system.
+Arrow Fx is a next-generation Typed FP Effects Library that makes tracked effectful programming first class in Kotlin, and is build on top of Kotlin's suspend system and KotlinX Coroutines.

-The library brings purity, referential transparency, and direct imperative syntax to typed FP in Kotlin, and is a fun and easy tool for creating Typed Pure Functional Programs.
+The library brings purity, referential transparency, and direct imperative syntax to typed FP in Kotlin, and is a fun and easy tool for creating Typed Pure Functional Programs

-Arrow Fx programs run unmodified in multiple supported frameworks and runtimes such as Arrow Effects IO, KotlinX Coroutines Deferred, Rx2 Observable, and many others.

 # Pure Functions, Side Effects, and Program Execution